 One factor that you may not have considered and one unknown factor that can NEVER be predicted – not even by a professional.
 You can select only the highest-rated applicants with the finest rental references, who have been on their job for 20 years with an impeccable debt-to-income ratio and still miss this important factor that will impact everything to do with every aspect of renting.

-This unknown factor will affect every single landlord/tenant relationship and will be apparent VERY quickly once the tenant has moved in.
+This unknown factor will affect every single landlord/tenant relationship and could be apparent VERY quickly once the tenant has moved in.
 This factor is known as the “Jerk Factor”.
 Don’t google it, because I made it up.

 It can be hidden for days, weeks or months, or it may pop up before the ink is dry on an iron-clad lease.
 No verbiage in the lease will prevent it and nothing can be done to alleviate the sting of it once you are the target.
 The demanding, mean, persnickety, cruel, insulting, devious, unkind, heartless, loathsome tenant is the hardest part of our job.